aristarh/ComPortReader/README.md

 ComPortReader
 =============

-Program to read comport data and displaying it in XY Scale
+Program to read comport data and displaying it in XY Scale.
+Write on C++ Builder 6.0